Neppington/Neppington.github.io/README.md

 ### Preface: GitHub
 To start, why are you using GitHub Pages to host your resume, anyway?
 GitHub is known as a distributed control version system (DVCS), which, as Etter mentions, has become widely-used among computer scientists for its
-* high performance system of sharing, hosting, and updating files
+* high performance system of **sharing, hosting, and updating files**
 * capability for offline work on hosted projects
-* ability to work concurrently with other contributors with ease
+* ability to **work concurrently with other contributors with ease**

-By using DVCSs, technical writers can more closely work with software developers, allowing more opportunities for smoother contribution than if we used more centralized control systems.
+By using DVCSs, technical writers are able to keep their documentation constantly up-to-date (relatively easily, mind you), and additionally allowing more accessible contributions among contributing members.

 This versatility and accessibility is what drives the main principle of choosing GitHub, a DVCS, in modern technical communication, even though we may not make use of all of the available features that GitHub has to offer.
 Now, onto creating your first repository to host your resume!